 We have done chromatography butterflies and t-shirts before, but I never thought to make ornaments until I saw this post from Inspiration Laboratories.
 To make these you need coffee filters, markers, rubbing alcohol, eyedropper, and red ribbon.

-Begin by coloring a few green, red, yellow, and black dots in the center of the coffee filter.
+Begin by coloring a few dots in green, red, yellow, and black in the center of the coffee filter.
 Then, use the eyedropper to drop a few drops of rubbing alcohol in the center of the filter.
 Step back and watch the color spread.
 Once it dries, cut the filter into a circle and attach the ribbon to hang it on the tree!

 #6 - Engineering Gingerbread Houses